Apple connects, Delta cuts flights

 The development comes as Ford and General Motors are asking white-collar employees to work from home if possible, starting Monday.
 Factory workers at both companies have yet to report.
 Fiat Chrysler says it is accelerating the implementation of remote work.

-IN THE MOVIES: AMC Theaters and Regal Cinemas, the country's two largest movie theater chains, plan to fill their theaters no more than 50%.
+AMC Theaters and Regal Cinemas, the two largest cinema chains in the country, plan to fill their cinemas no more than 50%.
 AMC said it will begin the policy on Saturday and will hold it until the end of April to help facilitate social distancing.
 In larger auditoriums, the chain will no longer sell more than 250 tickets for a presentation.

 Meanwhile, The Walt Disney Co. says it is shutting down many of its live-action productions, including Ridley Scott's "The Little Mermaid,quot; and "The Last Duel," due to the coronavirus.
 The release of several upcoming movies has been delayed, including "Mulan."